aleshaleksey/fansys23/03-movement-exploration.md

   - +2 to thresholds to set camp (fortify, CON saves).
   - Base movement speed of flying entities is [halved](#flying-and-turbulence).
 - **Extreme**: As severe plus:
-  - Grants "light concealment" to targets more than 20ft away, and heavy concealment for entities beyond that.
-Characters that rely on sight, heat or vibrations are effectively blind beyond 600ft.
+  - Grants "light concealment" to targets 20ft-60ft away, and heavy concealment for entities beyond that.
+Characters that rely on sight, heat or vibrations are effectively blind beyond 300ft.
   - Ranged weapon attacks are treated as being made at 1 range increment further away.
   - Flying characters must make a ["fly"](05-skills.md#fly) roll, or risk falling.
 Even if they succeed, they move at 1/4 speed and take damage (see "[flying and turbulence](#flying-and-turbulence)).
   - A character exposed to extreme precipitation must succeed a CON save (threshold=[16 + hours exposed]) every hour, or lose 1 SP die.
 When all SP dice are lost, it loses 1 HP instead.